alekssadowski95/OpenOMP/README.md

 ### Explore what people have to offer

-### Create a new new account
+### Users can create their own accounts

-### Message sellers
+### Messaging sellers

-### Sell your own items
+### Selling own items

-### Connect with your niche
+### Connect with niche
-Through the messaging system you can connect with your niche market and see what new things people have to offer.
+Through the messaging system users can connect with their niche market.
+Having a dedicated platform for a nicht market helps the market to grow by making it more accessible than obscure forums.